52nd Reconnaissance Battalion (Ukraine)

 The 52nd Separate Reconnaissance Battalion (MUNA4128) is a battalion of the Ukrainian ground forces acting as an independent unit, formerly subordinated to the 68th Jaeger Brigade.
-It has seen combat during the Russian Invasion of Ukraine, initially as a rifle battalion and has been performing reconnaissance and combat operations throughout the entire front.
+It has seen combat during the Russo-Ukrainian war, initially as a rifle battalion and has been performing reconnaissance and combat operations throughout the entire front.
 It was established in June 2022.

 History

 The battalion was established in June 2022 and was mainly composed of volunteers from the Carpathian region who joined the ranks of the Armed Forces of Ukraine.
 In the summer of 2022, it was deployed along the Ukraine-Belarus border and later saw combat during the Battle of Vuhledar, Battle of Pavlivka and the Battle of Avdiivka as part of the 68th Jaeger Brigade.

-On 21 December 2022, two soldiers of the battalion (Saverchuk Volodymyr Mykhailovych and Senyuk Stepan Vasylovych) were killed in action in Pavlivka.

-On 16 January 2023, two soldiers of the battalion (Chornopysky Mykhailo Ivanovych and Aheyev Ihor Hennadiovych) were killed in action in Prechystivka.
-On 5 February 2023, a soldier of the battalion (Dronyuk Volodymyr Volodymyrovych) was killed in action in Prechystivka.
-On 8 February 2023, a soldier of the battalion (Parenyuk Ihor Ihorovych) was killed in action in Prechystivka.
-On 21 February 2023, two soldiers of the battalion (Hodovanets Dmytro Hryhorovych and Honcharenko Oleksandr Anatoliovych) were killed in Pavlivka.
-On 3 March 2023, a soldier of the battalion (Foremsky Volodymyr Volodymyrovych) was killed in Donetsk Oblast.
-On 6 November 2023, a soldier of the battalion (Shavarsky Volodymyr Yaroslavovych) was killed in action in Novokalynove.
-On 11 November 2023, a soldier of the battalion (Fedyna Bohdan Mykhailovych) was killed in Vozdvyzhenka.
-In December 2023, the battalion fighters rescued a man trapped under the rubble of a house near Avdiivka for six days.
-On 25 December 2023, a soldier of the battalion (Dosyak Petro Petrovych) was killed in Donetsk Oblast.